 Founded in 1987, Adventure Canada was created to bring travellers to Canada's "blank spaces", those areas whose remoteness alone made them special.
-Over the last twenty-five years, along with our guests, we have discovered that there is so much that is extraordinary about the places we travel, from the landscape, wildlife and culture to the history, art and archeology that is unique to every destination.
-It is our belief that there is so much to see “beyond the binoculars” that drives us to delve deeper into our favourite places with every expedition and continually seek out new destinations.
-Over the last several years our "Environmental Discovery Voyages" have become increasingly popular, taking us to polar opposites in the Canadian Arctic and the Antarctic, Greenland and Iceland, exploring the Celtic Fringe of the British Isles, and unlocking the secrets of British Columbia's great coastal rainforests.
+Over the last thirty years we have discovered that there is so much that is extraordinary about the places we travel, from the landscape, wildlife and culture to the history, art and archeology that is unique to every destination.
+It is our belief that there is so much to see beyond the binoculars that drives us to delve deeper into our favourite places with every expedition and continually seek out new destinations.
+Over the last several years our Voyages of Discovery have become increasingly popular, taking us to polar opposites in the Canadian Arctic and the Antarctic, Greenland and Labrador, and exploring the east coast wonders of Newfoundland and Sable Island.

 We travel by small expedition ship, the best suited mode of transportation for remote exploration.
-The number of passengers on our voyages run between 45 and 100, depending on the ship we choose.
+The number of passengers on our voyages varies between 20 and 198, depending on the ship we choose.
 We believe that these small vessels are superior, as they not only allow us to gain access to places not accessible by larger vessels, but our fleet of Zodiac landing craft permit us to visit some of the most remote places imaginable—the key to expeditionary travel.
 It is our desire to bring to you a top-notch team of resource and expeditionary staff.
-We regularly travel with resource teams of 10 or more on a 100-passenger ship, meaning you get more time and personal interaction with the specialists.
+We regularly travel with resource teams of 20 or more on a 198-passenger ship, meaning you get more time and personal interaction with the specialists.
 This also allows us to cover a wider range of subjects, which makes for a more complete understanding of the areas we travel through.

-In addition to our voyages each year, we offer a series of specialized departures that focus on the art and culture or the natural history and photography of an area under our Art is Adventure and PhotoWild! programs.
+In addition to our voyages each year, we offer a series of specialized departures that focus on the art and culture or the natural history and photography of an area.
 These programs are specifically crafted to allow time for in-depth exploration and discovery with the guides selected for each.
 We hope to see you in these "blank spaces" as we travel Canada and increasingly, the world, looking beyond the binoculars whenever we can.